amritamaz/dreu-blog/_posts/2013-06-10-the-project.md

 maximizes noise suppression with minimal area overhead by including Schmitt-trigger logic at the most failure-prone nodes in a circuit.

+I presented a poster at the Brown Summer Research Symposium on August 2, 2013.
+You can find a PDF version of the slides <a href="{{ site.baseurl }}/assets/dreu_poster.pdf">here</a>.

 I am still in the early stages of my research, and more information will be added as I advance through the project!